 Qutab Minar in Mehrauli

-This imposing minaret is one of the most important stop in the list of Delhi Darshan places.
+This imposing minaret is one of the most important stops in the list of Delhi Darshan places.
 Qutab Minar is the world’s tallest minaret, which is made up of bricks.
-This red and brownish color minaret is surrounded by some beautiful structures, the whole compound is known as Qutab complex.
+This red and brownish color minaret is surrounded by some beautiful structures, the whole compound is known as the Qutab complex.
 The beautiful design of it and fine carving is done on it makes it an unmissable place in Delhi.
 Earlier people can climb different levels of Qutab Minar but now it is close and can be seen from outside.

 Jantar Mantar in New Delhi

-It is situated in the heart of Connaught place in New Delhi.
+It is situated in the heart of Connaught Place in New Delhi.
 Jantar Mantar was built by Jai Singh II of Jaipur state in 1724 along with other monuments of Jaipur.
 The purpose of the Jantar Mantar was to calculate astronomy and astrology.
 The different structures in the compound were used to calculate the time and position of the planets.
 Nowadays this is a popular tourist attraction and no one knows how to calculate the time.